14 Henrietta Street

 14 Henrietta Street is a definite must to visit if you find the history of the turn of the last century interesting.
 Guided tours take place regularly Wednesday to Sunday (the museum is closed on Mondays and Tuesdays) And tickets cost €9.00 for adults, €6.00 concession (OAP, student, child aged 5-18) and a family ticket is €20.00 (up to 2 adults and 3 children).

-Hop off your DoDublin Tour at stop number 2 to visit 14 Henrietta Street
+Hop off your DoDublin Tour on Parnell Square North to visit 14 Henrietta Street